Prompt Engineering · OrevateAI

 How does the hot dog at Costco calories stack up against other popular fast-food items?
 It’s a common comparison, especially since Costco’s food court offers such a compelling price point.

-Let’s look at a few examples (approximate values):
+Let’s look at a few examples (approximate values as of April 2026):

 Tips for Enjoying Your Costco Hot Dog Mindfully